Krako-cloud/Distributed-Computing/Branch Flow.md

 </p>

 ## Release Branches
-BOINC has two types of releases: client releases and server releases.
+Krako has two types of releases: client releases and server releases.
 Each of these require additional integration and end user testing that is not usually done for each individual feature or bugfix branches.
 This additional testing needs to be conducted against a stable code base (code freeze) while also allowing development for future work to continue.
 The way to do this is to create a release branch.
 The release branch freezes the code that is being tested.
 Other development can continue on the master branch without impacting the release branch.

 A release branch is created off of the master branch.
 Since the release branch is considered feature frozen, new code should only be added to the branch if the release manager determines that it is necessary.